anthony0br/DocumentService/README.md

 - Queue and throttle transactions, yielding the thread while queued

 ## Inspiration
-This library takes inspiration from Lapis, ProfileService, keyForm and others.
+This library takes inspiration from Lapis, ProfileService, keyForm, and kampfkarren's blog.
 These are all great projects but didn't meet my needs in some way.

 ## Contributing
 Contributions are accepted.
 Your contributions must run in Lune and, when compiled by darklua to target/roblox, in Roblox.

 ## Contact
-- The best way to get in touch is to ping me in the thread in the Roblox OSS discord, or create an issue.
+The best way to get in touch is to ping me in the thread in the Roblox OSS discord, or create an issue.